Education plan

 • Drawing: tracing your own body and painting it

-Week 2: At the doctor's
+Week 2: Occupation

 Objectives: